-Answers to the Most Common Questions
+Answers to Common Questions

 - How long is the divorce process?
-The minimum waiting period for a divorce is ninety (90) days in Washington, which is the minimum amount of time required before the court will finalizes your divorce.
-Keep in mind, 90 days is the minimum time it will take for a divorce to be finalized – it will likely take longer if the couple does not agree on certain issues, which can lead to mediation and trial.
+The minimum waiting period for the court to finalize a divorce in Washington is 90 days.
+However, that is just the minimum—it likely will take longer if the couple disagrees on certain issues, which can lead to mediation and/or a trial.

 - What is an “uncontested” divorce?
 This is a divorce in which the couple agrees on everything—how property should be divided, spousal support, the parenting plan, and child support.